Virginia lawmakers back redistricting commission

 #ReadLocal

+"Although this bipartisan plan does not reflect every provision we urged in our original proposal, make no mistake: This reform will end partisan gerrymandering in Virginia," said Brian Cannon, executive director of the advocacy group OneVirginia2021.

+The measure passed unanimously in the state Senate, but many black lawmakers in the House of Delegates voted against it.

-Proponents said the commission would help end partisan gerrymandering.
-Black lawmakers said African-Americans would have less influence in drawing the maps.
+Black lawmakers said the commission would dilute the influence of African-Americans in drawing the maps.

+"We have great concerns about having African-American representation for redistricting, and this doesn't guarantee that," said Del.
+Lamont Bagby, chairman of the Virginia Legislative Black Caucus.

+Redistricting reform has long been a hot-button issue in Virginia politics, with Democrats often campaigning on the need for an independent commission.

 Comments